pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 ---
-title: KENYA PHOTOGRAPHY EXPEDITION - October 2023
+title: KENYA PHOTOGRAPHY EXPEDITION - October 18 - 27, 2023
 starting_date: 2022-06-07 23:00:00 +0000
 subtitle: ''
 introduction_html: "</p><p>OCTOBER 18-27, 2023</p><p>After rapidly selling out the
   first edition of this Kenya Expedition in October 2022, I am coming back with a second edition in October 2023.
-Once again, I will take a group of like-minded people with a passion and appreciation for wild places to two of my favourite corners in all of Africa.
-Kitirua Conservancy in Amboseli as well as Mara North Conservancy in the Masai Mara.
-A once-in-a-lifetime trip focused on creating meaningful stories about the wild…&nbsp;</p><p>Scroll down to read the full itinerary.
+Once again, I will take a small group of like-minded people to 2 of my favourite places in all of Africa: Kitirua Conservancy in Amboseli and Mara North Conservancy in the Masai Mara.
+A once-in-a-lifetime expedition focused on creating meaningful stories about the wild…&nbsp;</p><p>Scroll down to read the full itinerary.
 All images you see below are taken on previous visits to the same 2 conservancies. &nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/vV8pxkYEJrYTSM2i6
 subscribe_text: SIGN UP FOR EXPEDITION HERE